anushriiyer/DSAIMiniProject/README.md

 ## Motivation
 Substance abuse—involving drugs, alcohol have long led to concerning social conditions such as familial and financial problems, loss of productivity, domestic violence, child abuse, and crime.
-Social attitudes and legal responses to the consumption of alcohol and illicit drugs make substance abuse one of the most complex public health issues. [(Healthy People)](https://www.healthypeople.gov/2020/leading-health-indicators/2020-lhi-topics/Substance-Abuse)
+Social attitudes and legal responses to the consumption of alcohol and illicit drugs make substance abuse one of the most complex public health issues [(Healthy People)](https://www.healthypeople.gov/2020/leading-health-indicators/2020-lhi-topics/Substance-Abuse).
 Another rising concern in the US is Mental Health.
 It is #3 in the World Mental Health Ranking[(Source)](https://www.usnews.com/news/best-countries/articles/2016-09-14/the-10-most-depressed-countries).

 In fact, according to statistics [(Source)](https://www.cdc.gov/mentalhealth/learn/index.htm):